alextes/knowledge/poems.md

-“The Skeleton - G.K.
+The Skeleton - G.K.
 Chesterton

 Chattering finch and water-fly
 Are not merrier than I;